illumio/terraform-provider-illumio-cloudsecure/docs/resources/aws_organization.md

 - `master_account_id` (String) ID of the master account of the AWS organization.
 - `name` (String) Display name for the AWS organization's master account.
-- `organization_id` (String) ID of the AWS organization.
-- `role_arn` (String) ARN of the AWS role to be assumed by CloudSecure to manage this AWS organization's master account.
-- `role_external_id` (String) External ID defined in the AWS role to authenticate CloudSecure when assuming that role.

 ### Optional